mattermost/docs/source/onboard/sso-saml-keycloak.md

 ### Pre-installation

-1 - Before configuring SAML with Okta, make sure you have the [XML Security Library](https://www.aleksey.com/xmlsec/download.html) installed on your Mattermost instance.
-The XML Security Library is usually included as part of Debian GNU/Linux.
+1 - Before configuring SAML with Keycloak, ensure you have the [XML Security Library](https://www.aleksey.com/xmlsec/download.html) installed on your Mattermost instance.
+The XML Security Library is a part of Debian GNU/Linux.

 Also confirm if the `xmlsec1-openssl` library was successfully installed.
 If not, run
  - `apt-get install libxmlsec1-openssl` on Ubuntu